-There were firemen in tuxedos waiting at the finish line giving out Tiffany necklaces.
+The Nike Women’s Half is so cool because there were firemen in tuxedos waiting at the finish line giving out Tiffany necklaces.
 There were people posing with them but I just grabbed mine and kept moving for the water.

 We were so happy to be done!
 This was Rachel’s 10th half.
 The girl’s a superstar.